Skip to main content

 Frequently Asked Questions

 Which Vice Chancellor Units participated in the survey?
-Academic Affairs, Marine Sciences, and Research Affairs.
+Academic Affairs, Marine Sciences, and Research and Innovation.

 Who was invited to take the survey?
 It was distributed to Senate Faculty, Non-Senate Faculty (represented and non-represented), Academic Coordinators & Administrators, Academic Researchers (represented and non-represented) and Librarians in participating units.
 The following titles/groups were not included: Extension, Preuss School, Postdoctoral Scholars, Visiting and Non-Salaried Titles, Graduate Student Instructors, and Emeriti/Recall.

 How is anonymity being maintained?
-The Academics@UCSD survey is completely anonymous, made possible through the following:
+The Academics@UCSD survey is anonymous, made possible through the following:

 • The distribution of Response IDs were randomized, eliminating the possibility that a specific user's response could be identified based on survey or alphabetical order.